-3.3 Summary
+3.4 Summary

-The Agency's criteria for identifying Down include
+The CA's criteria for identifying 'down' include:

-- (a) the equivalence of 'down' to 'unimproved calcareous grassland', which in the Yorkshire Wolds particularly is represented by the NVC communities CG2, CG3, CG4, CG5, CG7 and MG5 (where it occurs in mosaics with CG communities) - (b) the recognition of the Yorkshire Wolds as being part of the English downland.
+(a) the equivalence of 'down' to 'unimproved calcareous grassland', which in the Yorkshire Wolds particularly is represented by the NVC communities CG2, CG3, CG4, CG5, CG7 and MG5 (where it occurs in mosaics with CG communities)

+(b) the recognition of the Yorkshire Wolds as being part of the English downland.

-We think, on the basis of the information we have provided previously [4] that this whole area qualifies as 'down' as a result of its vegetation, which is predominantly unimproved calcareous grassland, and its degree of openness with views up and down the dale.
+On the basis of the information we have provided previously [4] we believe that this whole area qualifies as 'down' because its vegetation is predominantly unimproved calcareous grassland, and it can be described as open country.

-3.4 Conclusion
+3.5 Conclusion